Towards Backwards-Compatible Data with Confounded Domain Adaptation: Confounded Domain Adaptation

+While the forward KLD from target to adapted-source appears to be the natural choice, we instead propose to use the reverse KLD.
+Due to its computational tractability and well-conditioned behavior, the reverse KLD has found wide use in variational inference \citep{blei2017variational}, knowledge distillation \citep{agarwal2023gkd}, and reinforcement learning \citep{kappen2012optimal,levine2018reinforcement}.
+We will see that it also confers benefits in domain adaptation.
+The reverse-KLD leads to the following:

-Besides being easier to optimize, the reverse-KL objective minimizes the negative log-determinant of $\bm{A}$, which functions as a log-barrier pushing it to have a positive determinant.
-This is useful, because the linear mapping between two Gaussians is not unique, and the reverse-KL divergence chooses the mapping which preserves rather than reverses the orientation.
+This is more efficient to optimize, requiring a single matrix inversion per sample, rather than once per sample after each optimization update to $\bm{A}$.
+This also minimizes the negative log-abs-determinant of $\bm{A}$, which functions as a log-barrier away from 0, maintaining the same sign of the determinant across optimization iterations.
+This is useful, because the linear mapping between two Gaussians is not unique.
+The reverse-KLD, combined with an initial iterate (e.g. the identity matrix) with a positive determinant, chooses the mapping which preserves rather than reverses the orientation.
+In contrast, the forward-KLD objective is liable to produce iterates with oscillating signs of $\det(\bm{A})$.

-That the $(-\log|\bm{A}|)$ term arises naturally out of the reverse-KL divergence is of potential independent interest.
+That the $(-\log|\det(\bm{A})|)$ term arises naturally out of the reverse-KLD is of potential independent interest.
 Preventing collapse into trivial solutions is a known problem with MMD-based domain adaptation \citep{singh2020unsupervised,wu2021entropy}.
-The reverse-KL objective may inspire a new regularization penalty for this problem.
+The reverse-KLD objective may inspire a new regularization penalty for this problem.
+The log-det heuristic was previously proposed \citep{fazel2003log} as a smooth concave surrogate for matrix rank minimization, while here it prevents rank collapse.

-Furthermore, in the case of a location-scale adaptation, the reverse-KL divergence can be obtained via a fast exact closed-form solution.
+Furthermore, in the case of a location-scale adaptation, the reverse-KLD can be obtained via a fast exact closed-form solution.
 Further details are given in Appendix \ref{sec:exact-reverse}.